Saturday, 31 October 2009

 This gallery has just opened in North London, to showcase work by "outsider" artists - people without formal training, who had a different outlook on the world.
 Its first exhibition includes work by Henry Darger, who worked as a janitor in Chicago.
 In his spare time, he produced an endless frieze about the heroic Vivian girls, who seem to be traced from children's books and frequently appear nude.

 He had a wonderful sense of composition and colour.
 The little girls have adventure after adventure, battling evil wherever they go.
 The epic they star in is titled: The Story of the Vivian Girls, in What is known as the Realms of the Unreal, of the Glandeco-Angelinnian War Storm, Caused by the Child Slave Rebellion.
 Darger grew up in a severe children's home which he escaped after several attempts.
 Grayson Perry acknowledges his debt to Darger's work, which was discovered by his landlords shortly before his death in 1973.
-The Museum's website is deliberately basic and has a wonderful background of breaking waves.

 Tuesday, 6 October 2009